A Conic Model for Electrolyzer Scheduling

 We consider a hybrid power plant as shown in Figure~\ref{fig:system}, consisting of a wind farm, an electrolyzer system, and a hydrogen demand.
-Hereafter, we refer to the electrolyzer as a system including all necessary auxiliary components, including transformers, rectifiers, pumps, coolers, heaters, and compressors, in addition to the electrolyzer device.
-Following the current common practice, we assume that hydrogen is sold at a fixed price and that there is an upper limit on the hydrogen demand for a given time interval, which, e.g., represents the capacity of a tube trailer.
+Hereafter, we refer to the electrolyzer as a system including all necessary auxiliary components, such as transformers, rectifiers, pumps, coolers, heaters, and compressors, in addition to the electrolyzer device.
+Following the current common practice, we assume that hydrogen is sold at a fixed price and that there is an upper limit on the hydrogen demand for a given time interval.
+The hydrogen demand could be constrained by storage availability or maximum capacity of downstream facilities, such as industry or chemical plants for further conversion into e-fuels.
+Here, for simplicity, we assume that the demand is constrained by a tube trailer with a constant capacity and scheduled (e.g., daily) pickups.
 As we do not consider any constraints on the total hydrogen production directly, it is effectively restricted by the total hydrogen demand.
 We, therefore, use the terms total hydrogen production and demand interchangeably.
 For the sake of simplicity, we assume that there is no minimum level of hydrogen demand.
 Electricity generated by the wind farm can either be sold to the grid at a perfectly known price or used for hydrogen production through the electrolyzer.
-Without loss of generality and to avoid discussion about the carbon intensity of the hydrogen produced, we assume that the hybrid power plant never buys electricity from the grid.\footnote{According to the ``Renewable Fuels of Non-Biological Origin (RFNBO)" Delegated Act, published by the European Commission in 2023, there are some exceptions which allow the hydrogen production to be labeled green when buying electricity from the grid, e.g., when the price or carbon intensity of the electricity is low.
+Since the primary focus of this paper is on the modeling of the hydrogen production curve for electrolyzer scheduling in general, ancillary services or other electricity markets are not considered.
+Participation in these markets can increase the profitability of the hybrid power plant \citep{Zheng2023,saretta2023}.
+Without loss of generality and to avoid discussion about the carbon intensity of the hydrogen produced, we assume that the hybrid power plant never buys electricity from the grid.\footnote{According to the ``Renewable Fuels of Non-Biological Origin (RFNBO)" Delegated Act, published by the European Commission in 2023, there are some exceptions that allow the hydrogen production to be labeled green when buying electricity from the grid, e.g., when the price or carbon intensity of the electricity is low.
 These exceptions are not considered in this paper but the interested reader is referred to \cite{RFNBO} to learn more about the EU regulation.}